 The John A. Hartford Foundation and the Institute for Healthcare Improvement developed the AFHS initiative to ensure older adults get the best care possible across the continuum, reduce health care-related harms, ensure patient satisfaction and deliver true value for all involved parties.
 With a goal to spread the AFHS model to 20 percent of U.S. hospitals and health systems by the year 2020, project stakeholders recognize that a key to optimizing the value of care under the model will be a more robust integration of health care delivery with the necessary community-based services that impact the social determinants of health for older adults.

-Amy Berman, RN, LHD, FAAN, is a senior program officer with The John A. Hartford Foundation, responsible for the Foundation’s work on AFHS.
+Amy Berman, RN, LHD, FAAN, Senior Program Officer with The John A. Hartford Foundation, responsible for the Foundation’s work on AFHS

 Nora Super, Director, Aging and Disability Business Institute, n4a